lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/index.md

 - LaGriT (.lgi and .mlgi) = LaGriT command files where .mlgi is a macro called from main command files.
 - AVS (.inp) = file format for mesh information that is easy to convert and recognized by most VIS applications
 - Exodus II (.exo) = Complicated mesh file format used for Amanzi/ATS and recognized by most VIS applications

+This tutorial covers the commands needed to generate simple meshes.
+The tutorial will explain how to generate a mesh, assign material properties, and write files for viewing.

 ## Step 1.
 Create a Mesh Object